LATEST IN THE BLOG

 Tonight the island of Barbados is preparing for a visit from Tropical Storm Elsa.
 I’m fully expecting to lose power sometime early tomorrow, so I figured I better take the opportunity to get a new gallery up before that happens!
 Without further ado, here’s the beach of the moment.

-The west coast here has so much shoreline that sometimes it’s hard to tell where one beach ends and the next begins.
-This is the case with Brighton Beach, which connects to the north end of Brandons Beach in Bridgetown, Barbados.
+Barbados’ west coast has so much shoreline that sometimes it’s hard to tell where one beach ends and the next one begins.
+This is the case with Brighton Beach, which connects to the north end of Brandons Beach and the south end of Pile Bay.

 + Peaceful and quiet